wp-plugins/kimili-flash-embed/readme.txt

 = Version 2.1.4 =

+* Tested up to Wordpress 3.0 beta 2
 * Fixed a conflict with the WP FollowMe plugin, where the flash content of that plugin was getting hidden.
 * Added Dutch localization (Thanks to [Alanya Hotels](http://www.alanyahotels.com ))
 * Added Latvian localization (Thanks to [Antsar](http://antsar.info/))